ibm-cloud-docs/containers/cs_storage_file.md

 <br />

-## Using existing file storage in your cluster
+## Using existing {{site.data.keyword.filestorage_short}} in your cluster
 {: #existing_file}

 If you have an existing physical storage device that you want to use in your cluster, you can manually create the PV and PVC to [statically provision](/docs/containers?topic=containers-kube_concepts#static_provisioning) the storage.
 {: shortdesc}

 Before you begin:
-- Make sure that you have at least one worker node that exists in the same zone as your existing file storage instance.
+- Make sure that you have at least one worker node that exists in the same zone as your existing {{site.data.keyword.filestorage_short}} instance.
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

 ### Step 1: Preparing your existing storage.